Manohar Bhoir

 Manohar Bhoir is a Shiv Sena politician from Raigad district in the Indian state of Maharashtra.
 He is a member of the 13th Maharashtra Legislative Assembly.
 He represents the Uran Assembly Constituency.

 Career

-From 2014-2019 he worked as an MLA for Uran.
+From 2014 to 2019 he worked as an MLA for Uran.
 He helped Gharapuri island (Elephanta) get electricity.
-He helped build a jetty at Karanja for Koli people (fishermen).
-He is known for Helping Hand for Handicapped.
+He helped build a jetty at Karanja for the Koli people (fishermen).
+He is known for being a helping hand for handicapped persons.

-During the COVID-19 pandemic he helped needy people by donating food items.
+During the COVID-19 pandemic he helped people in need by donating food items.
 He helped create Uran Got Covid-Centre at Bokadvira.